BSM: Extended Scalar Sectors: Connection to Cosmology/ electroweak phase transitions/ gravitational waves

 One question one should ask is again what is the minimal extension of the SM that is sufficient to trigger a strong enough FOPT.
 Again, the addition of a real gauge singlet is enough for EWBG~\cite{Espinosa:2007qk}.
 The possible detection of GWs in these simple extensions were first discussed in~\cite{Ashoorioon:2009nf}.
 Other extensions like adding an arbitrary number of singlets~\cite{Kakizaki:2015wua} or 2HDM scenarios~\cite{Dorsch:2013wja, Basler:2016obg} were also considered in the literature.
 These studies focus on how the parameters of the potential influence the duration and energy release of the phase transition and the properties of the primordial GWs, namely its peak amplitude and frequency.

 It is also worth mentioning that different realizations of spontaneous symmetry breaking in a given model may lead to different strengths in the GWs signal.
 In fact, taking as simple example the complex extension of the SM, the different patterns of symmetry breaking (like having or not a DM candidate) may lead to substantial differences in the GWs spectrum~\cite{Freitas:2021yng}.
+For recent reviews on phase transitions and gravitational waves see~\cite{Caprini:2019egz, Hindmarsh:2020hop, Athron:2023xlk}.

 }